 The Malaria Elimination Initiative is testing standard-of-care malaria rapid diagnostic test (RDT) and a new ultra-sensitive RDT to identify the rate of false positives due to the persistence of the HRP-2 antigen in a low transmission setting

-The Namibia Project on Retention of Patients on ART (NAMPROPA), a HEALTHQUAL quality improvement (QI) collaborative to accelerate improvement in retention, viral load monitoring, viral load suppression, and hypertension screening and treatment among people living with HIV on antiretroviral therapy at 24 facilities across three high HIV prevalence regions of Namibia.
-Following the successful implementation of NAMPROPA, MoHSS initiated a new QI collaborative aimed at improving tuberculosis prevention therapy, linkage to care and viral load suppression.
+The Namibia Project on Retention of Patients on ART (NAMPROPA) is a HEALTHQUAL quality improvement (QI) collaborative to accelerate improvement in retention, viral load monitoring, viral load suppression, and hypertension screening and treatment among people living with HIV on antiretroviral therapy at 24 facilities across three high HIV prevalence regions of Namibia.

 Working with MoHSS, the Malaria Elimination Initiative tests and scales up organizational efficiencies to improve management of malaria elimination operations.